Threading Perspective from GUI

 - Cancel data collection and discard the collected data: Click the button.

 - Expand an analysis with to control the analysis execution:

-- Stop analysis and start the next analysis selected: Click the button.
+- Stop the currently running analysis and start the next analysis selected: Click the button.

 - Interrupt execution of all selected analyses and see the already collected data: Click the button.

 - Run the Survey analysis:advisor --collect=survey --project-dir=./advi – myApplication

 - Collect trip count data:advisor --collect=tripcounts --project-dir=./advi – myApplication

 - Run the Suitability analysis for annotated loops:advisor --collect=suitability ---project-dir=./advi – myApplication

 - Run the Dependencies analysis:advisor --collect=dependencies ---project-dir=./advi – myApplication